Tertiary Lymphoid Structures as a Predictive Biomarker

 However, it is essential to note that TLS is a multi-cell dynamic structure with significant heterogeneity, and different molecular markers or datasets need to be considered for evaluation in different cancer types.

-Antitumor effect of TLS.
-(Zhang, et al., 2023)Fig 2.
-Antitumor effect of TLS.2
+A schematic diagram of the antitumor effect of TLS.
+(Zhang, 2023)Fig.2.
+Antitumor effect of TLS.2,3

 Therapeutic Induction of TLSs